equisde/SevaBit-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of Loki addresses,
+ - showing public components of Sevabit addresses,
- - decoding which outputs and mixins belong to the given Loki address and viewkey,
+ - decoding which outputs and mixins belong to the given Sevabit address and viewkey,
- - can prove that you send Loki to someone,
+ - can prove that you send Sevabit to someone,
  - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - showing number of amount output indices,
- - support Loki testnet, stagenet network,
+ - support Sevabit testnet, stagenet network,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,